truemilk/go-defectdojo/README.md

 ## Requirements ##

-- Go version 1.17 has been used for the initial development
-- Go mod is used for dependency management
+- Minimum tested Go version is `1.17`
 - The latest version of DefectDojo the APIs are have been tested with is `v2.6.2`

 ## Basic Usage ##